 Her intellectual ability and tenacity were rewarded by her recent success in the Supreme Court on a point of money laundering law R v GH (2015) UKSC 24.
 Read our news post here.

-R v R and others – Defending in a 9 handed human trafficking case fixed in January 2018 for 8 to 10 weeks at Middlesbrough CC.
-Three conspiracies alleged against the defendant namely human trafficking, modern slavery and money laundering.
+R v R and others – Defending in a 7 handed modern slavery case at Teesside CC throughout January February and March 2018.
+The 2 main defendants have pleaded guilty.
+Three conspiracies alleged against the defendant namely human trafficking, forced labour and money laundering.
 The case involves numerous vulnerable complainants with evidence being given through multiple interpreters.

 R v D and others – Defending in a 7 handed diamond fraud fixed in April 2018 at Basildon CC.
 Unsuspecting victims were defrauded of a total of £438k.
 Staff at a bogus company were making unsolicited telephone calls ‘cold calling’ victims and offering coloured diamonds as investment opportunities.